xMartin/php-introduction/12_all_of_it.md

 * **Controller**

-  A relatively thin layer that coordinate model and view according to incoming input.
+  A relatively thin layer that coordinates model and view according to incoming input.

 * **View**